Tejaswini-Premkumar/Tejaswini-Premkumar/README.md

 ### Hiiiii 👋 i'am **Tejaswini Premkumar**
 Just a girl who loves learning and is figuring stuff out on her own
 ## About Me
-A Sophomore at Sathiyabama Institute of Science and Technology - Chennai Persuing a Bachelor's Degree in Computer Science and Engineering.
+junior at Sathiyabama Institute of Science and Technology - Chennai Persuing a Bachelor's Degree in Computer Science and Engineering.

 ## Programing skills